-- The TCU football team’s history and tradition includes a pair of national championships (1935 and 1938) and a Heisman Trophy winner (Davey O’Brien, 1938).
+- The TCU football team’s history and tradition include a pair of national championships (1935 and 1938) and a Heisman Trophy winner (Davey O’Brien, 1938).

-- Seventeen former Horned Frogs are active in the National Football League.
+- Nineteen former Horned Frogs are active in the National Football League.

-- TCU rifle has been the NCAA national champion in two of the last six years, becoming the only all-female team in the coed sport to win the national title.
+- TCU rifle has been the NCAA champion in two of the last six years, becoming the only all-female team in the coed sport to win the national title.

 Point of pride: